-Coopted by the 60s "counterculture," pneumatics became straints of architectural modernism.5 Capitalized on the allure and availability of plastics, air was the "rad" alternative to the establishment's "bad" buildings.
+Coopted by the 60s "counterculture," pneumatics became the device for avoiding the formal, material, and ideological constraints of architectural modernism.
+Capitalized on the allure and availability of plastics, air was the "rad" alternative to the establishment's "bad" buildings.
 In addition to offering alternative methods of spatial construction and experiences, inflatables introduced an alluring temporality to an industry that has historically opted to monumentalize rather than ephemeralize.
-6 Through their plasticity and perceived impermanence, architectural inflatables also avoided the aestheticized iconography of a modernism tarnished by failed utopias.
+Through their plasticity and perceived impermanence, architectural inflatables also avoided the aestheticized iconography of a modernism tarnished by failed utopias.

-According to Cedric Price, an advocate for architectural lightness and a leading figure in the research and development of pneumatics, "The value of permanence must be proven not merely assumed."7 Price's question of permanence within the pages of Archigram's third issue-entitled Expendability: Towards Throw-away Architecture (1963)-called attention structural and material experimentation of lightweight engi- to the emerging ubiquity of disposable products in contemporary culture, and to how this trend might be informing Although little has been written about architectural production.9 These emergent types shared a conceptual and material quest for lightness, fueled by a radical rethinking of what architecture could be.
+According to Cedric Price, an advocate for architectural lightness and a leading figure in the research and development of pneumatics, "The value of permanence must be proven not merely assumed."
+Price's question of permanence within the pages of Archigram's third issue-entitled Expendability: Towards Throw-away Architecture (1963)-called attention to the emerging ubiquity of disposable products in contemporary culture, and to how this trend might be informing architectural production.
+These emergent types shared a conceptual and material quest for lightness, fueled by a radical rethinking of what architecture could be.
 This shift towards ephemerality in the mid to late 1960s exposed the discipline to new possibilities of performance, both technical and social.
-Building upon the recently established architectural terms "clip-on," "capsules," "pods," and "plug-ins," novel architectures mirof mobility, instantaneity, and scalability, styles, and rules dictated by traditional definitions of architecture, Peter Cook-a founding member of Archigram-offered insight into a way out of this conundrum.
-In his book.
-Experimental Architecture (1970) Cook writes, "Experimental work frequently finds its grit and inspiration in the desire to undermine and explode all rival positions."9 Fed up with what he referred to as "decrepit technologies propped-up by an elitist aesthetic language," Cook proposed an alternative solution for the next generation of aspiring architects: "to experiment out of architecture."10 By encouraging the development of architecture beyond (and even against) buildings, Cook released a new generation of architects from the shackles of professional and disciplinary protocols.
-Yet.
-Cook's message was also problematic: it suggested an antagonistic relationship towards architecture as buildings, prompting many young practices to pursue their radical ideas exclusively through representation and rhetoric, rather than actualized constructions.
+Building upon the recently established architectural terms "clip-on," "capsules," "pods," and "plug-ins," novel architectures mirrored a pop-cultural fascination with notions of mobility, instantaneity, and scalability.

+Chrysalis

-Chrysalis sought out the desert as an extreme environment to advance both the technical and social project of pneumatic structures.
-This inflatable initially commissioned by the University of Southern California in 1970, was taken to Palm Desert, California to be tested and photographed along with a collection of other pneumatic experiments.
+sought out the desert

+as an extreme environment to

+advance both the technical and

+social project of pneumatic structures.
+This inflatable, initially commissioned by the University of

+Southern California in 1970, was

+taken to Palm Desert, California to

+be tested and photographed

+along with a collection of

+other pneumatic

+experiments.